Dmoke14/NASCAR-Research/README.md

 # NASCAR Research
 University sponsored research focused on sport analytics.
+March 2020.

 ## Data
 This folder consists of the data I gathered and collected from the internet myself.
 Most files are utilized in SAS, though some never contributed to the project itself.